KinithHettiarachchi/monovera/README.md

 - 🔊 **Text to Speech***
   Read a selection of a text out loud so the user can listen to it while reading.

+- ✏️ **Create New Issues***
+  Create new issues as childrent or siblings of an existing issues from within the Monovera GUI If the `SortingField` is defined in the configuration.json then the desired order of issues can also be retained in the hierarchy.
 ---

 ## ⚙️ Quick Configuration